ArnavMotwani/frzn-docs/README.md

 # frzn-docs

 **frzn-docs** is an AI-powered documentation assistant that turns any public GitHub repository into a conversational knowledge base.
-Clone, index and embed your code, then ask natural-language questions and get context-aware answers—powered by a LangGraph agent and OpenAI’s embeddings & chat models.
+Clone, index and embed your code, then ask natural-language questions and get context-aware answers powered by a LangGraph agent and OpenAI’s embeddings & chat models.

 ## What it does